cyrus-and/chrome-remote-interface/README.md

 function (params) {}
 ```

-Emitted when Chrome sends a notification for `<method>` through the WebSocket.
+Emitted when the remote instance sends a notification for `<method>` through the
+WebSocket.

 `params` is an object containing the payload.